JSBmanD/docs/pages/emails/hootsuite.md

 This guide requires you to have already [integrated the Branch SDK](/apps/ios/) into your app.

-To open the app directly on iOS 9.2+, you must configure your SMS integration and your app to support [Universal Links](/deep-linking/universal-links/) in emails.
+To open the app directly on iOS 9.2+, you must configure your email integration and your app to support [Universal Links](/deep-linking/universal-links/) in emails.

 Contact your Branch Account Manager or [accounts@branch.io](mailto:accounts@branch.io) at any time for assistance with the setup steps.

-## Configure your sms Provider
+## Configure your Social Links

 ### Setup a custom click tracking domain

-1. Add and verify a custom click tracking domain in your Vibes account.
+1. Add and verify a custom click tracking domain - Hootsuite refers to this as a Vanity URL - in the <notranslate>**[Account & Settings > Vanity URLs]**</notranslate> section of your Hootsuite account.

+For more information on how to set up your domain, please visit Hootsuite's [documentation](https://help.hootsuite.com/hc/en-us/articles/204585640-Add-share-or-delete-a-vanity-URL).

 !!! tip "Adding a custom click-tracking domain"
-    If you need help with setting up a custom click-tracking domain - please ask your account manager or request support at Vibes.
+    If you need help with setting up a custom click-tracking domain - please ask your account manager or request support at Hootsuite.

 ### Set up your click tracking domain